codeforpdx/recordexpungPDX/config/nginx/README.md

 Features:

+(notes related to first nginx PR, some features and readme notes subject to change )
 * Docker image that contains the static web content and the configured nginx server process, which handles uri redirection for api calls.
 * Stanza in docker-compose.yml defining the webserver service.
 * port 3000 of the webserver container is published to 3000 in docker-compose.dev.yml, matching the behavior of running the frontend with node.
 I assume in prod the server would instead publish to 80 or 443, which are already exposed by the nginx base image.